Inauguration of the Toksöz Room in the Earth Resources Laboratory, Spring 2014 - Image credit: Helen Hill

 Donors may also choose to create named funds (either endowed or expendable) for professorships, laboratories, and fellowships.
 These gifts will have a lasting impact on the department, and provide an opportunity for donors or honorees to be recognized and remembered.
 Read more about named funds.

 MIT is a 501(c)(3) institution, and your gift is tax-deductible within the limitations of U.S. federal income tax laws.
 Our tax identification number is 04-2103594.

 Cash gifts made by check should be payable to MIT, and mailed with your contribution form (pdf format) or a letter stating your gift’s purpose and including the fund number (see Giving Opportunities) to:

 MIT Annual Fund

 Massachusetts Institute of Technology

 Cambridge, MA 02139-4822

-For matching gifts, gifts of securities or planned gifts, please visit the Ways to Give section of the MIT Giving web site.
+For gifts on-line, memorial gifts, matching gifts, bank wire transfers, gifts of securities or other assets such as real estate, and for planned gifts, please visit the Ways to Give section of the MIT Giving web site.